holoviz/panel/doc/how_to/pipeline/pipeline_layout.md

 ```

 ## Related Resources
-- The [Create a Non-Linear Pipeline](./complex_pipeline.md) How-to Guide contains a walk-through of the type of pipeline used on the current page.
+- The [How to > Create a Non-Linear Pipeline](./complex_pipeline.md) guide contains a walk-through of the type of pipeline used on the current page.